 “Starcraft 2: Wings of Liberty is a superb testament to the skill and craftsmanship at Blizzard Entertainment.”

-The gameplay is consistent with what you would expect from a Starcraft/Warcraft style game.
-Basically, it is real-time strategy, refined.
+The gameplay is what you would expect from a Starcraft/Warcraft style game.
+Basically, it is real time strategy, refined.
 It is an easy game to pick up and play, but to really master it you will need to spend hours exploring the nuances.
-The single player mode presents players with a range of units, but not all of these will be available in the multiplayer.
-For this reason the two modes stand alone.
+The single player mode presents players with a number of units, but not all of these will be available in multiplayer.
+For this reason, the two modes stand alone.

-SC2’s single player campaign is definitely long, but well worth it.
-With 26 missions steadily unwrapping the story, this title is meant to involve players for hours – yet each mission has its own style and objective.
-Grinding repetition, a common pratfall with many RTS games, is thankfully missing.
-With missions ranging from a taking out a train to mining for minerals on a lava planet, there is plenty to keep players attention as they go through the story.
+StarCraft 2: Wings of Liberty‘s single-player campaign is definitely long, but well worth it.
+With 26 missions that steadily unfold the story, this title is designed to keep players engaged for hours – yet each mission has its own style and objective.
+Grinding repetition, a common pitfall of many RTS games, is thankfully absent.
+With missions ranging from taking out a train to mining minerals on a lava planet, there is plenty to keep players’ attention as they progress through the story.

-With the new game comes a much improved Battle.Net to complement it.
-With a solid set of features familiar to XBOX LIVE users and gamers on the PlayStation Network, the new service is a robust infrastructure and is a joy to play on.
-All the features are top notch – including Facebook integration and cross game chat – displaying the online-gaming expertise of the Blizzard team.
+Along with the new game comes a much improved Battle.Net to complement it.
+With a solid set of features familiar to XBOX LIVE users and PlayStation Network gamers, the new service is a robust infrastructure and a joy to play on.
+All of the features are top-notch – including Facebook integration and cross-game chat – and showcase the Blizzard team’s expertise in online gaming.

-The online was a strong addition with the original StarCraft and this is still the case with SC2.
-The online portion of the game is vastly different then the single player campaign.
-Everything must be done on the battlefield very quickly.
+Online was a strong addition to the original StarCraft, and this is still the case with StarCraft 2: Wings of Liberty.
+The online portion of the game is very different from the single player campaign.
+Everything has to be done very quickly on the battlefield.
 For new players, it can often be a dizzying experience to witness how quickly battles begin and end.
 Fear not, Blizzard has newbies in mind.
-Placement-matches ensure you are paired with people of a similar skill level, and the ability to climb the skill ladder is a rewarding component.
+Placement matches ensure that you are paired with people of a similar skill level, and the ability to climb the skill ladder is a rewarding component.

-Starcraft 2: Wings of Liberty is a superb testament to the skill and craftsmanship at Blizzard Entertainment.
-The story of the game is masterfully told with an excellent voice cast and great visuals, and the gameplay does not disappoint.
-Whether you are new to the real-time strategy genre or a veteran of it, there is an abundance of game within this package which should keep you well entertained until the next title hits stores.
-This is a must buy for most gamers, and those new to the franchise will discover what converts have been enamored with since 1998: intuitive design, engrossing story, and satisfying fun.
+StarCraft 2: Wings of Liberty is an outstanding testament to the skill and craftsmanship of Blizzard Entertainment.
+The game’s story is masterfully told with an excellent voice cast and great visuals, and the gameplay does not disappoint.
+Whether you are new to the RTS genre or a veteran, there is a wealth of gameplay in this package that should keep you entertained until the next title arrives.
+This is a must-buy for most players, and those new to the franchise will discover what converts have loved since 1998: intuitive design, compelling story, and satisfying fun.